Paint Problem Solver

 Prevention

-• Avoid excessive film thickness and heavy coats.
-Always allow for sufficient flash times.
+- Avoid excessive film thickness and heavy coats.
+Always allow sufficient flash times.

-• Use reducer that is specifically recommended for the topcoat.
+- Use reducer specifically recommended for the topcoat.

-• Use the recommended reducer, additive, and/or retarder when spraying in hot humid weather.
+- Use the recommended reducer, additive and/or retarder in hot humid weather.

-• Select recommend thinner/reducer based on temperature, humidity, air movement, and size of repair.
+- Select recommended thinner/reducer based on temperature, humidity, air movement, and size of repair.

-• Select the recommended additives to suit drying conditions.
+- Select recommended additives to suit drying conditions.
 Follow force dry temperatures and time recommendations.